mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 receive time estimation derived from the RTT as described in {{protocol-operation}}.

 > **TODO:** Using OWD in ACKS tells a sender the OWD from receiver to sender, but we might be more
-> interested in OWD from sender to receiver so maybe we need some RTCP feedback?
+> interested in OWD from sender to receiver so maybe we need to specify some RTCP feedback in the
+> previous section?

 # Discussion